 The carnation is native to many countries across the Mediterranean region, including Greece, Italy, and Spain.
 Here it has been grown and used for thousands of years.
 Scientifically known as Dianthus Caryophyllus.
 The carnation’s genus name is thought to translate to ‘divine flower’ from the Greek words dios and anthos.
 Originally only occurring in a pink-purple colour.
 They can now be found in almost every colour through breeding and the production of cultivars.
 Surprise someone today with a delightful bouquet of carnations from Flowers Across Melbourne.

 The other January flower is the Snowdrop.
 With radiant white flowers that dangle languorously from its slender green stem-like elegant beads of snow.
 It’s clear where this flower gets its common name.
 Snowdrops belong to the Galanthus group of flowers, which contains about 20 different species.
 With the Galanthus nivalis being the most popular.
 Symbolising innocence, purity, and hope.
 This birth month flower grows well during winter in New South Wales, as well as Tasmania, South Australia.
 As well as other cooler areas of Australia.

 February: Iris, Violet, and Primrose

 As one of the first flowers to bloom in spring, the primrose symbolises youth and new beginnings or new promises.
-It would therefore make a great gift for a new friendship or as an encouraging gesture to someone embarking on a new venture or chapter in life.
+It would therefore make a great gift for a new friendship.
+Alternatively, as an encouraging gesture to someone embarking on a new venture or chapter in life.
 Primroses typically flower in clusters and their blooms usually first appear after the 1.5 years mark.
 They have fairly long lifespans and have been known to live anywhere from 10 to 48 years old.